FusionAuth/fusionauth-import-scripts/README.md

 * Your Auth0 user data export file
 * Your Auth0 secrets export file
 * Your FusionAuth instance URL
 * A FusionAuth API key.
-This key must have at least the `/api/user/import` permission to import normal users, and the additional permission of `/api/identity-provider/link` to import social users.
+This key must have at least the `/api/user/import` permission to import normal users, and the additional permissions of `/api/identity-provider/link` and `/api/user/search` to import social users.

 The following gems are required to run this import script.